polyipseity/information/special/academia/HKUST/CIVL 1100/assignment III.2/submission.md

 > The three assumptions are:
 >
 > - The slope has infinite length.
 The assumption would lead to a safe design.
 This is because an actual slope eventually ends on a flat land, limiting the amount of soil vulnerable to landslide.
-> - The slip plane is parallel to the slope.
-The assumption would lead to a safe design.
-This is because this is the steepest direction the landslide can move.
+> - The slope is assumed to be dry.
+The assumption would lead to a unsafe design.
+This is because if the slope gets wet, its cohension decreases, making the actual slope more unsafe than the therotical one.
 > - The effective cohesion is 0 Pa.
 The assumption would lead to a safe design.
 This is because the minimum cohesion of an actual slope is 0.

 ## 6.2